qgis/QGIS-Enhancement-Proposals/qep-425-stable-api.md

       poses a severe security risk, introduces an insurmountable maintenance burden, or fundamentally blocks critical bug fixes.
-    - 1.4.4.2 Any such breaking change must be heavily justified, proposed publicly, and explicitly approved by a QGIS Enhancement Policy prior to implementation.
+    - 1.4.4.2 Any such breaking change must be heavily justified, proposed publicly, and explicitly approved by a QGIS Enhancement Proposal prior to implementation.
     - 1.4.4.3 Where possible, an accelerated deprecation warning should be provided to users for at least one minor release before the breakage occurs.